troclaux/notes/aws.md

 - captures real-time changes: inserts, updates, deletes
 - it's optional

+### DAX (DynamoDB Accelerator)

+> fully managed in-memory cache for DynamoDB

+- 10x performance improvement
+- secure, highly scalable and highly available

+## ECS (Elastic Container Service)

+> fully managed container orchestration service that allows you to run, stop, and manage Docker containers on a cluster of EC2 instances

+## ECR (Elastic Container Registry)

+> fully managed Docker container registry that makes it easy to store, manage, and deploy Docker container images

+## EFS (Elastic File System)

+> fully managed cloud-based file storage service

+> provides a network file system

+- network file system:
+- scalable
+- allows shared access (100s of ec2 instances)
+- accessible concurrently by multiple ec2 instances or other aws services
+- can only be multi-AZ when using only ec2 instances

+### pricing

+- storage classes:
+  - standard: for active, frequently accessed files
+  - Infrequent Access (IA): lower cost for files accessed less often

+- billing is based on:
+  - storage used (GB/month)
+  - throughput
+  - requests and data transfer (for IA)

+## EKR (Elastic Kubernetes Service)

+> fully managed Kubernetes service that allows you to run, manage, and scale containerized applications using Kubernetes

 ## ElastiCache

-> fully managed in-memory caching service that makes it easy to deploy, operate, and scale popular open-source compatible in-memory data stores
+> fully managed service that deploys, operates and scales popular open-source compatible in-memory data stores in the cloud

+- used to manage redis or memcached
+- in-memory db
-- low-latency
+- high performance, low-latency
 - managed by aws
   - os maintenance
   - optimizations